cybozu-go/meows/docs/design.md

 1. The mutating webhook creates registration tokens via GitHub API and injects them to the `Pod`s' `env` fields.
 1. Each runner `Pod` runs the following commands.
    1. Register itself as a self-hosted runner with the injected token.
-  1. Initialize runner environment by doing the user-defnied process.
+   1. Initialize runner environment by doing the user-defined process.
    1. Start a long polling process and wait for GitHub Actions to assign a job.
    1. Run an assigned job.
    1. Call the Slack agent to notify users.
-    - GitHub API does not seem to provide a way to know which runner ran a succeded or failed job.
-    - This repository provides a simple `job-failed` command, and asks users to execute this command when the job is failed.
-The `if: failure()` syntax allows users to run a step only when one of previous steps exit with non-zero code.
+GitHub API does not seem to provide a way to know which runner ran a succeeded or failed job.
+So, this repository provides a simple `job-failed` command, and asks users to execute this command when the job is failed.
+The `if: failure()` syntax allows users to run the step only when one of previous steps exit with non-zero code.
    1. Annotate the `Pod` manifest for itself with a timestamp when to delete this `Pod`.
-    - If the job is succeded or canceled, the `Pod` annotates itself with the current time.
-    - If the job is failed, the `Pod` annotate itself with the future time, for example 20 min later.
+If the job is succeded or canceled, the `Pod` annotates itself with the current time.If the job is failed, the `Pod` annotate itself with the future time, for example 20 min later.
 1. The Slack agent notifies the result of the job on a Slack channel.
 1. Users can extend the failed runner if they want to by clicking a button on Slack.
 1. The Slack agent is running a WebSocket process to watch extending messages.
-  If it receives a message, it annotate the `Pod` manifest with the designated time.
+  If it receives a message, it annotates the `Pod` manifest with the designated time.
 1. `Pod` sweeper periodically checks if there are `Pod`s annotated with the old timestamp, and if any, it deletes `Pod`s.